8 points to consider when choosing the right Income Protection Policy.

-Your ability to earn income is your most important asset, so having a plan in place when you are forced off the track and require a tune up from your mechanic is vital – an income protection (IP) policy can assist to smooth out the bumps in the road ahead.
-Not all IP cover is created equally and there can be many moving parts required to act in sync for peak performance, below are 8 to consider!
+Your ability to earn income is your most important asset so having a plan in place when you are forced off the track and require a tune up from your mechanic is vital.
+An Income Protection (IP) Policy can assist to smooth out the bumps in the road ahead (including the earmarked APRA changes come 31 March 2020.)
+Not all IP cover is created equally and there can be many moving parts required to act in sync for peak performance.

 Waiting period (WP)

-- What is your Waiting Period?
-Typically any period of 30 days of fewer will add significant cost to your policy premium so perhaps consider a longer Waiting Period if your personal reserves will allow you so.
+- What is your waiting period?
+Typically any period of 30 days or fewer will add significant cost to your policy premium so perhaps consider a longer waiting period if your personal reserves will allow you so.

 Benefit Period (BP)

-- Typically if you are off work due to illness or injury for a period of 60 consecutive days or longer, the likelihood of you returning to the workforce is less than a 50:50 chance.
-Therefore if you have a 2 or 5 year Benefit Period what is your plan post this timeframe?
+- Typically if you are off work due to illness or injury for a period of 60 consecutive days or longer, the likelihood of you returning to the workforce is less than a 50/50 chance.
+That means you need to consider, if you have a 2 or 5 year benefit period, what is your plan post this time frame?
 If you don’t have other means of support you may be left financially vulnerable.